LCAV/AcousticRakeReceiver/README.md

 * We use the distribution [anaconda](https://store.continuum.io/cshop/anaconda/) to simplify the setup of the environment.

+### PESQ Tool

+Download the [source files](http://www.itu.int/rec/T-REC-P.862-200511-I!Amd2/en) of the ITU P.862 compliance tool from the ITU website and compile the utility using the following makefile.

+    CC=gcc
+    CFLAGS=

+    OBJS=dsp.o pesqdsp.o pesqio.o pesqmod.o pesqmain.o
+    DEPS=dsp.h pesq.h pesqpar.h

+    %.o: %.c $(DEPS)
+      $(CC) -c -o $@ $< $(CFLAGS)

+    pesq: $(OBJS)
+      $(CC) -o $@ $^ $(CFLAGS)

+Then move the `pesq` binary to the root of the repository.

+Notes:
+* The files input to the pesq utility must be 16 bit PCM wav files.
+* File names longer than 14 characters (suffix included) cause the utility to crash with the message `Abort trap(6)` or similar.

+### TIMIT database

+We use the [TIMIT](https://catalog.ldc.upenn.edu/LDC93S1) database for the perceptual evaluation.
+Obtain a copy for yourself through your institution or by paying USD 250.
+Sorry :(

+### Install Scikits.Audiolab

+The script `figure_quality.py` requires the module [sckits.audiolab](http://scikits.appspot.com/audiolab) to be installed.
+This in turns requires the `libsndfile` library to work.
+Here are the steps used to install it on Mac OS X Yosemite using and [Homebrew](http://brew.sh/) package manager and pip.

+    brew install libsndfile
+    pip install scikits.audiolab

 Recreate the figures and sound samples
 --------------------------------------